Frequently Asked Questions

 What programming languages are supported?

-DTRules has native implementations in Java and Go.
-The Java implementation is the original, with 20+ years of production use.
-The Go implementation provides 130x faster operator lookup and includes a REST API for language-agnostic integration.
+DTRules has a native Go implementation that provides 130x faster operator lookup and includes a REST API for language-agnostic integration.
+The rules engine has 20+ years of production use.

 Is DTRules open source?